openstack-archive/tripleo-docs/doc/source/basic_deployment/basic_deployment_cli.rst

            deploy-ramdisk-ironic.initramfs
            deploy-ramdisk-ironic.kernel
-           discovery-ramdisk.initramfs
+           ironic-python-agent.initramfs
-           discovery-ramdisk.kernel
+           ironic-python-agent.kernel
            overcloud-full.initrd
            overcloud-full.qcow2
            overcloud-full.vmlinuz

 Images must be built prior to doing a deployment.
-A discovery ramdisk, deployment ramdisk, and openstack-full image can all be built using instack-undercloud.
+An IPA ramdisk, deployment ramdisk, and openstack-full image can all be built using instack-undercloud.